 El Rastro is the most popular open air flea market in Madrid, and one of the oldest in the city.
-Established in the Middle Ages, this weekly flea market showcase a broad variety of products, used and new.
+Established in 1496, this weekly flea market showcase a broad variety of products, used and new.

 Located around the Ribera de Curtidores, El Rastro de Madrid with its 3,500 stalls encompasses a large, almost triangular block marked by Calle de Toledo, Calle Embajadores and Ronda de Toledo, and spreads into various streets in the area, such as San Cayetano, Fray Ceferino González, Carlos Arniches, Mira el Río or Plaza de General Vara del Rey and Plaza de Campillo del Mundo Nuevo.
 A few antique shops in the area are also open on Sunday.